Amrit-Acharya1/Event-Management-Api-Spring-Boot/README.md

 - Amrit Acharya
 - Saroj Dhungana

-This is a **Spring Boot-based Event Management System** developed by **Amrit Acharya** as a project for **BCA Semester 7**.
+This is a **Spring Boot-based Event Management System** developed by **Amrit Acharya** & **Saroj Dhungana** as a project for **BCA Semester 7**.
 The application provides a RESTful API to manage events, attendees, and user authentication.
 It includes features for user registration, login, event creation, attendee registration, event/attendee management, and updating events/attendees, secured with JWT-based authentication.

 The project leverages **Spring Boot**, **Spring Security**, **JPA/Hibernate**, and **MySQL** to implement a robust backend system.
 The API endpoints return standardized JSON responses with appropriate HTTP status codes.